-This term we will be developing our writing skills, through newspaper writing and using historical facts to create historical stories.
-While we will be learning new grammar and writing techniques, it is vitally important that we focus on handwriting and presentation – I wonder who will be first to get their Pen Licence!
+This term we will be developing our writing skills, through fantasy story writing.
+We be using a range of poplar fantasy stories, including Harry Potter and the Lego movie, to explore fantasy settings and to write our own stories.
+While we will be learning new grammar and writing techniques, it is vitally important that we continue to focus on handwriting and presentation – A massive well done to those children who have already got their Pen Licence!

-We will focus this term on Place Value and written methods for addition, subtraction, multiplication and division.
-As all pupils are required to know their multiplication facts up to 12x12 by the end of year 4, we will keep this as a focus for the whole of the year.
+We will focus this term on equivalent fractions and decimals.
+The children will learn to recognise and represent families of common equivalent fractions, then move into tenths and hundredths to be able to order, compare and round decimals.
+As all pupils are required to know their multiplication facts up to 12x12 by the end of year 4, we will continue to work hard to learn these facts.
 As a school we use TTRS and we will be celebrating the children’s success in class – please practise at home – as this is the key to knowing these facts inside and out.
 It is truly amazing how much easier the children find maths when these key facts are learnt.